Frank Cilluffo

 Tucker Simpson

-Tucker Simpson is Deputy Director for Applied Research & Services at Auburn’s McCrary Institute for Cyber and Critical Infrastructure Security.
-As part of his role, he is responsible for growing the McCrary Institute’s cyber focused applied research efforts at both Auburn University and in Huntsville, AL at the Auburn University Research and Innovation Campus.
-These efforts are in support of numerous Federal departments including Department of Defense, Department of Energy, Department of Homeland Security, Department of Transportation, and the United States Department of Agriculture, in addition to State Agencies, National Labs, and Regional Partnerships.
-He also leads the McCrary effort on Student and Faculty engagement in applied research and is responsible for expanding core competencies within the university and cyber professional services.
-Prior to joining Auburn University, Tucker served as a Government Civilian in the Department of the Army before moving to industry in roles conducting and leading Penetration Testing and Cyber Threat Intelligence.
-Tucker joined the McCrary team in 2023 and is a Software Engineering Alumni of Auburn University.
+As part of his role as a Cybersecurity Research Engineer and Project Manager for Auburn University’s McCrary Institute, Tucker is responsible for growing the McCrary Institute’s applied research efforts in Cybersecurity at both Auburn University and in Huntsville, AL at the Auburn University Research and Innovation Campus.
+Prior to joining Auburn University, Tucker served as a Government Civilian in the Department of the Army before moving to industry in roles conducting and leading Cyber Threat Intelligence efforts.
+He is a Software Engineering Alumni of Auburn University.

 Michael Thomas